GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-onboarding.md

 <img width="1568" alt="Screen Shot 2022-10-27 at 12 15 42 PM" src="https://user-images.githubusercontent.com/94715080/198343914-d025ee2b-43a9-4bd1-8888-2e6b6efbfc43.png">
 - goto resources pending deletion at the end of resource manager in IAM
 <img width="1565" alt="Screen Shot 2022-10-27 at 12 16 55 PM" src="https://user-images.githubusercontent.com/94715080/198344190-1e4c16a2-99e6-4492-8c3c-c338024fe53d.png">
-- only the project you disabled billing on can be undeleted without the extra permission of resourcemanager.projects.undelete
+- only the projects you deleted in the past 30 days can be restored with the extra permission of resourcemanager.projects.undelete
 <img width="1567" alt="Screen Shot 2022-10-27 at 12 20 02 PM" src="https://user-images.githubusercontent.com/94715080/198344904-c49efdbe-abf9-4714-874b-dd2170fd247b.png">
 - other projects we can restore with owner within the 30 day window
 - <img width="1580" alt="Screen Shot 2022-10-27 at 12 24 23 PM" src="https://user-images.githubusercontent.com/94715080/198345829-b19953fe-b002-4dcf-9b24-0ede9e7b7804.png">
 - Turn billing back on to any shared billing account and the project is ready again - we will go back up and formally delete the project now
 <img width="1556" alt="Screen Shot 2022-10-27 at 12 27 14 PM" src="https://user-images.githubusercontent.com/94715080/198346406-f8bd0d5c-70c1-42e9-9970-1bacc028c10a.png">